markanderstam/sye-tools/sye-aws/README.md

 # Shutting down a cluster

-- Delete all ec2 instances
-- Delete all VPCs
-- Delete the IAM Role named "clusterId"-instance
-- Delete the IAM Policy named "clusterId"-s3-read
+To shut down a cluster, start by shutting down all machines with machine-delete:

+    sye-aws machine-delete my-cluster.example.com eu-central-1 core1

+Wait for the machine to be terminated.
+Then you can remove regions with

+    sye-aws region-delete my-cluster.example.com eu-central-1

+And finally delete the cluster with

+    sye-aws cluster-delete my-cluster.example.com

-Do NOT delete the s3-bucket if you want to use the same cluster-id again. cluster-create can handle if the bucket already exists.
+Note that cluster-delete does NOT delete the s3-bucket with the same name as the cluster.
+The reason for this is that you will then lose ownership of that bucket name. cluster-create will reuse the same bucket if it already exists.